 This course explores the micro-social and structural aspects of gender both in the U.S. and around the world.
-Micro-social aspects include the construction of gender roles and interpersonal communications, interactions, and relationships.
-Structural aspects include analyses of the economic and political aspects of gender, the representation of gender in the media, differential access issues, and the effects on individuals' opportunity. \Cross-listed as PSYC-112.
-Prerequisite: None.
+Micro-social aspects include the construction of gender roles and interpersonal communications, interactions and relationships.
+Structural aspects include analyses of the economic and political aspects of gender, the representation of gender in the media, differential access issues, and the effects on individual opportunity.
+Cross-listed as PSYC-112.

-- --AA/AS General Education: AA/AS B2 or AA/AS F
+- --AA/AS General Education: AA/AS B2

 - --Transfers to both UC/CSU

 - --IGETC Area(s): 4D

 - --CSU Area(s): D4, D7, E1